mmugavero/demo-repo/README.md

 # Demo Header
-This repo isn't nearly done yet
+This repo will be completed by July 2022.